ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This encoding of the priority has a convenient property that the priority increases as both Niceness and Lifetime decrease.

-As noted in {{groups}}, when set on a Connection, this property is not entangled when Connections are cloned.
+As an exception from the per-Connection behavior described in {{groups}}, even when set on a Connection, this property is not entangled when Connections are cloned.

 ### Timeout for aborting Connection
+{#timeout}

 Classification:
 : Control Property \[TODO: Discuss]